rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 // Imaginary world without debuggers, JSON.stringify, etc type Api = {getGoodies: string[]}

-//some login function provides access to API, password needs to be protected declare function login<Password>(p: Password): Api
+//provides access to API, password needs to be protected declare function login<Password>(p: Password): Api

-//provide password to a computation, that compuatation should be able to use the password but shoudn't return it const secretive = <R> (fn: <Password> (p: Password) => R): R  => {
+//provide password to a computation, that computation should be able to use the password but shouldn't return it const secretive = <R> (fn: <Password> (p: Password) => R): R  => {
    const s : any = "topsecret"
    return fn (s)